Once again it is a story of a servant who stole

 bound for Australia.

-visited by the great prison reformer Elizabeth Fry who endeavoured to offer her
+the great prison reformer Elizabeth Fry who endeavoured to offer her some

-in her diary and noted that she also saw six men waiting to be hanged and seven
+diary and noted that she also saw six men waiting to be hanged and seven young

-young children.
-One of the men had also been sentenced for burglary, two for
+children.
+One of the men had also been sentenced for burglary, two for robbery

 Elizabeth Fry was a Quaker who had been